Balliol College, Oxford: Women at Balliol

-For over 700 years, Balliol College admitted men only.
-New College had in 1964 resolved to admit women, but had been prevented from doing so without the approval of the university, which argued that this would be detrimental to the existing women's colleges.
-On 2 June 1971, a consilium at Balliol voted 26–2 to admit women, and at the next college meeting on 6 December 1971 it was resolved 30–8 to admit women "as soon as the change in its Statutes permitting this was approved by the Privy Council".
+For more than 700 years, Balliol College admitted men only.
+New College had in 1964 resolved to admit women, but had been prevented from doing so without the approval of the university, which averred that this would be detrimental to the existing women's colleges.
+On 2 June 1971, a consilium at Balliol voted 26–2 to admit women and at the subsequent college meeting on 6 December 1971 it was resolved 30–8 to admit women "as soon as the change in its Statutes permitting this was approved by the Privy Council".
 Permission was granted by the university on 8 March 1977.
 With the appointment of Carol Clark to a Tutorial Fellowship in Modern Languages in 1973, Balliol became the first ancient all-male college to appoint a female fellow.

 Before the full admission of women as undergraduates, the college had decided to establish a co-educational graduate institution.
-The decision was made on 16 March 1964, and the senior tutor approached St Anne's College shortly after this.
+The decision was made on 16 March 1964 and the senior tutor approached St Anne's College shortly after this.
 The creation of the Balliol–St Anne's Graduate Institution with St Anne's in 1967 led to the coeducation of men and women on the Holywell Manor site.
 Following the arrival of women at Balliol and men at St Anne's in 1979, the joint Graduate Institution was terminated in 1984 by the consent of both colleges.
 Holywell Manor is now solely a part of Balliol College.

 In 1979, along with many other previously all-male colleges, Balliol accepted its first cohort of female students.
 One of the first woman undergraduates to live at Balliol was Elena Ceva-Valla, who arrived on 16 September 1979.
 Other female undergraduates who arrived that term were Cressida Dick, Katy Koralek and Penny Phillips.
 In 2010, the college unveiled a sundial in the Garden Quad commemorating the thirtieth anniversary of the admission of women to the college, inscribed with the phrase "About Time".
 The first portrait of a woman in hall since that of the co-founder, Dervorguilla of Galloway, was unveiled in 2012, depicting benefactor and Oxford Internet Institute founder Dame Stephanie Shirley.
 This portrait has since been joined by portraits of Carol Clark and the mathematician Dame Frances Kirwan.

 In 2018, Dame Helen Ghosh succeeded Sir Drummond Bone to become the college's first female master.
 In the same year, Dame Frances Kirwan became the twentieth Savilian Professor of Geometry and the first woman to hold that post.

 In 2021, students sent an open letter to the college and protested regarding their welfare following an alleged incident of sexual assault on a female graduate student that was covered by Al Jazeera English.